danielamar101/motherstream/README.md

 ## API Endpoints

-- `POST /on_connect`: Triggered when a client connects to the RTMP server.
-- `POST /on_publish`: Triggered when a client starts a stream.
-- `POST /on_publish_done`: Triggered when a client stops a stream.
-- `POST /on_done`: Triggered when a client disconnects from the RTMP server.
-- `POST /override-queue`: (To be implemented) Manually override the queue.
 - `GET /queue-list`: Returns an HTML page displaying the current queue.
 - `GET /queue-json`: Returns the current queue as a JSON array.
-- `POST /on_play`: Triggered when a client starts playing a stream.
-- `POST /kill_ffmpeg`: Stops the current stream.
-- `POST /clear-queue`: Clears the stream queue.

 ## Queue Management